anyaevostinar/anyaevostinar.github.io/classes/201-f20/syllabus.md

 # NOTICE: THIS SYLLABUS IS NOT FINAL AND VERY LIKELY TO CHANGE
 Fall 2020

-*Instructor*: Anya E. Vostinar
+**Instructor**: Anya E. Vostinar

-*Prefect*: See Moodle
+**Prefect**: See Moodle

-*Course materials*: All materials, including readings, will be linked through Moodle.
+**Course materials**: All materials, including readings, will be linked through Moodle.

+**Drop in hours**: (All times in US Central) Mondays 12:45-1:45pm, Wednesdays 3:45-4:45pm, Thursdays 1:30-2:30pm All drop in hours will be in my [Zoom 'Office'](https://carleton.zoom.us/j/8031211072?pwd=WVI1ZFZON2luV1FMT0R5NjVhZHQ0Zz09) **Make sure you are signed in to your Carleton Zoom otherwise you won't be able to get in!**
+Remember that you are always welcome to schedule an appointment with me outside of these times.
+To schedule an appointment, please see my [calendar](https://calendar.google.com/calendar/embed?src=vostinar%40carleton.edu&ctz=America%2FChicago), find a time that isn't marked 'Busy' and either send an invite to an event, email me, or message me on Piazza to ask for that meeting time.

 ## Overview and Learning Goals
 Welcome to Data Structures!
 In this course, you'll be learning about how to work with data, how to design solutions that are efficient for a particular application, and developing more complex programs than in the introductory CS course.